jedisct1/libsodium-doc/advanced/point-arithmetic.md

 Scalars should ideally be randomly chosen in the `[0..L[` interval, `L` being the order of the main subgroup (≈2^252).

-This can be achieved with the following function:
+This can be achieved with the following function, introduced in libsodium 1.0.17:

 ```c
 void crypto_core_ed25519_scalar_random(unsigned char *r);